 \section{Conclusion and Discussion}

-Concerning with the problem of query answering for the guarded quantification fragments, in this paper, we give three sound and refutationally complete saturation-based resolution inference systems for general first-order clausal logic.
-Based on the top-variable inference system, combined with customised separation rules, we establish the theoretical foundation for the first practical decision procedures of \textsf{BCQ} answering for the guarded, the loosely guarded and the clique guarded fragments.
+Considering the problem of query answering for the guarded quantification fragments, we present three sound and refutationally complete saturation-based resolution inference systems for general first-order clausal logic.
+Based on the top-variable inference system and customised separation rules, we establish the theoretical foundation for the first practical decision procedures of \textsf{BCQ} answering for the guarded, the loosely guarded, and the clique-guarded fragments.
 By extending the \textsf{BCQ} answering procedures with the back-translation techniques, we have devised a novel saturation-based \textsf{BCQ} rewriting procedure for these fragments.

 We are confident that our procedures provide a solid foundation for practical implementations.
-Since they are devised in line with the resolution framework in \cite{BG01}, one can use any saturation-based theorem prover as a basis to implement our procedures.
-Compared to the resolution framework in \cite{BG01}, the novel techniques in this paper are i) the \textbf{SepDeQ} and the \textbf{SepIndeQ} rules, ii) the \textbf{P-Res} and the \textbf{T-Res} rules and iii) the rules in the \textbf{Q-Rew} procedure.
+We claim the procedures can be implemented in any saturation-based theorem prover, as they are devised in line with the resolution framework in \cite{BG01}.
+Compared to the framework in \cite{BG01}, novel techniques are i) the \textbf{SepDeQ} and the \textbf{SepIndeQ} rules, ii) the \textbf{P-Res} and the \textbf{T-Res} rules and iii) the rules in the \textbf{Q-Rew} procedure.